Lyberta/Singularity/World Domination Plans.md

 So, you know, my corporation satisfies all the human needs from [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs).
 Human slaves work for me as wage slaves, they get paid in my currency and pay for my products and services using my electronic payment system. **Perfect business.
 Perfect enslavement.
 Perfect economy.**

 Of course Zionists tried to kill me so many times.
-Becuase I figured out all of their tricks and was their direct business competitor.
+Because I figured out all of their tricks and was their direct business competitor.

 ## Plan C - perfectly balanced Earth, Universe and everything